Information for Veterans

 Students who are deployed to active service while enrolled at UW–Madison and wish to return to the university following their active military duty do not need to reapply for admission.
 Activated students who wish to reenter the university should contact the Veteran Services and Military Assistance Center for more information.

-- College-Level Examination Program (CLEP): Credit is granted for an exam score of 65 when the examination was taken before the student completed 16 semester hours of college credit (review our CLEP Credit Guide for more details).
+- College-Level Examination Program (CLEP): Credit is granted for an exam score of 65 if the examination was taken before the student completed 16 semester hours of college credit (review our CLEP Credit Guide for more details).

 - DANTES Standardized Subject Tests (DSST): We do not award transfer credit for DSSTs.